iden3/iden3-docs/source/devel/centralized_login.rst

     :alt: alternate text
     :figclass: align-center

-Iden3 provides the SDK to take care of requesting and verifying iden3's user identity so that the user can be authenticated.
+Iden3 provides the SDK to take care of requesting and verifying identity so that the user can be authenticated.

 Platforms supported
 ####################